aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/platform-settings.md

 - Set platform specific settings, TCAM profile and reload delay.
 - The reload delay values should be reviewed and tuned to the specific environment.
 - If the platform is not defined, it will load parameters from the platform tagged `default`.
+- Management interface is modified for specific platforms: Modular platforms with dual supervisor support and container EOS.

 ## Variables and Options